kocatepedogu/cuspike/README.md

 ./build
 ```

 After the container image is built, enter into the benchmark directory and execute the benchmark script.
+The script sequentially runs cuSpike, GeNN, Brian2Cuda and NEST GPU with the CUBA model.
+20,000 neurons are simulated for a biological time of 100s.

 ```
 cd ..